Turkey’s pervasive political and social polarisation

 In Turkey, a country of myriad self-righteous groups claiming absolute certainty, the only medicine can be more pluralisms of all sorts.

-Scholarly opinion differs:that polarisation is “embedded in Turkish political life through military interventions, top-down institutional arrangements, the rising of identity politics and the disappearance of political centres”.
+Scholarly opinion differs: Some argue that polarisation is “embedded in Turkish political life through military interventions, top-down institutional arrangements, the rising of identity politics and the disappearance of political centres”.